stevieclean/UNCG-CSE-Senior_Proj/README.md

 Deliverables: iOS adaptation and expansion of current Android app

 Future updates provided and changes will be reflected in documentation folder.

+#Development

+For first time building you may need to install necessary Node Modules.
+To do so, simply run the following command inside the "Cure" directory:

+meteor npm install --save @babel/runtime @fortawesome/fontawesome-free bootstrap tiny-date-picker leaflet leaflet-geosearch